Afrikaners

-Encouraged by the success of this experiment, the Company extended free passage from 1685 to 1707 for Dutch wishing to settle at the Cape.
+Encouraged by the success of this experiment, the company extended free passage from 1685 to 1707 for Dutch families wishing to settle at the Cape.
 In 1688, it sponsored the settlement of 200 French Huguenot refugees forced into exile by the Edict of Fontainebleau.
-The terms under which the Huguenots agreed to immigrate were the same offered to other VOC subjects, including free passage and requisite farm equipment on credit.
+The terms under which the Huguenots agreed to immigrate were the same as those offered to other VOC subjects, including free passage and the requisite farm equipment on credit.
 Prior attempts at cultivating vineyards or exploiting olive groves for fruit had been unsuccessful, and it was hoped that Huguenot colonists accustomed to Mediterranean agriculture could succeed where the Dutch had failed.
-They were augmented by VOC soldiers returning from Asia, predominantly Germans channeled into Amsterdam by the company's extensive recruitment network and thence overseas.
+They were augmented by VOC soldiers returning from Asia, predominantly Germans channelled into Amsterdam by the company's extensive recruitment network and thence overseas.
 Despite their diverse nationalities, the colonists used a common language and adopted similar attitudes towards politics.
-The attributes they shared came to serve as a basis for the evolution of Afrikaner identity and consciousness.
+The attributes they shared served as a basis for the evolution of Afrikaner identity and consciousness.